How to Transition into a Remote Team in 6 months

 Speaking about internet connection, this is one of the main requirements every remote team member must have to perform most of their duties.
 That is a critical part that companies cannot guarantee unless they are willing to work directly with ISPs.

 4. Data Management

 - Time tracking: Define how the team will report the time and progress of each task.
-Tools such as JIRA make available modules that make time tracking available such as Tempo.
+Tools like JIRA do available modules, such as Tempo, that make time tracking available.

 5. Support channels

 - Who to talk to: It is crucial to define who will be the first contact when the employees need to make requests.
 Most of the time, an HR analyst must provide support when the team members have doubts about permissions or work policies.
 The managers also must be able to solve the questions of their teams.

 - How to cope with a lack of work environment sociability: One of the most common issues of remote workers is a feeling of disconnection or loneliness.
 A remote worker interacts with his laptop at home, without coworkers around.
 To avoid this isolation, the company.

 A positive culture integration is vital for employee engagement.
 In remote teams, there are ways to keep the culture integration digitally; having a place for team members to chat casually (such as a Slack channel) can help bring employees together.
 On this channel, people can share jokes, and birthday ecards, make some contests, or highlight employee achievements.

 With the proper planning and preparation described in the previous points, teams can transition to remote work successfully.
 There will be challenges along the way.
 Still, it’s essential to let employees find solutions to problems when necessary and suggest how to improve things moving forward.

 Book: ‘Distributed Teams’ The art and practice of working together while physically apart.
 John O’Duinn